 The words “derived from” is important here as it prohibits manufacturers from including any animal material within their products.

-This is a crucial element of wording for vegan leather as there are many types of glue, dyes, and solvents that contain animal derivatives.
+This is a crucial element of wording for vegan leather, as many types of glue, dyes, and solvents contain animal derivatives.
 And it is the exclusion of these animal-based derivatives that distinguish vegan leather from other fake leathers.

 However, buyers beware as when it comes to fake leather, no manufacturer is legally obliged to disclose all the components within their products.

 Nor are they bound to a single set of operating rules or guidelines.
 Therefore, fake or ‘faux’ leather can be processed from a wide variety of materials, and these materials can include animal derivatives.

 Of course, it needs to conform to government standards, but there are many ways to achieve this.

 Therefore it is best to only buy vegan leather from trusted sources who have had their products third-party verified.